Where are our students writing from?

 More than any other Low Residency program.
-Study fiction, non-fiction, poetry, screenwriting, playwriting, writing for children, and translation.
-Students work in at least three separate genres during the course of their degree – literary cross-training that makes our graduates more well-rounded writers and opens more doors for teaching and publication.
+Study fiction, non-fiction, poetry, screenwriting, playwriting, writing for children, graphic novel, songwriting and translation.
+Students are required to work in at least three separate genres during the course of their degree – literary cross-training that makes our graduates more well-rounded writers and opens more doors for teaching and publication.

 Study full-time or part-time

 You can take up to five years to complete your degree, taking as little as one course per year if that’s all your schedule will allow.

 The residencies anchor the online courses, bringing students and faculty together at the beautiful Vancouver campus of UBC each July for ten days of workshops, seminars and community.
 The residencies are great experiences, but they are entirely optional.
 Some students complete their entire degree at a distance.